kmr1024/AutoHotKey-OneNote-Sample/README.md

 ---

-# *There might be some bugs when using OneNote in "full page view" and the standard view works just fine*
+*There might be some bugs when using OneNote in "full page view" and the standard view works just fine*.